w3c/wai-quick-start/source/writing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Expand all abbrs on their first use
+## Expand abbrs on their first use

 When first used on a page, ensure that abbrs are fully expanded.
 Follow the expansion with the abbr.
 Some extremely common abbrs may be better known than the expanded form, for example, BBC, or HTML.
 In such cases, an expansion may not be necessary, although avoid assuming internal organizational abbrs are as well known.